 You may have a better chance of convincing the SSA that you are disabled if your treating physician provides detailed and convincing testimony about your medical condition and limitations.
 You’ll also need to be completely transparent with your doctor about how the symptoms are affecting your life.

-It may also be wise to get assistance from an experienced SSDI attorney.
-If you hire a lawyer, they can help you collect the medical evidence you need to prove your disability and counter any surveillance evidence that the SSA has against you.
+It may also be wise to get assistance from an experienced attorney.
+If you hire a Social Security Disability lawyer, they can help you collect the medical evidence you need to prove your disability and counter any surveillance evidence that the SSA has against you.
 A SSDI lawyer can examine the situation and advise you on the best course of action.

 Conclusion

-To summarize, the SSA can surveil people who apply for disability benefits, and they may employ a variety of tactics to do so.
+To summarize, the SSA can surveil people who apply for Social Security Disability benefits, and they may employ a variety of tactics to do so.
 There are ways you can protect your disability benefits, even in the face of surveillance.